 Dorothy, Pearson (Allison) Female 27 Aug 1913 Laundry Worker Single 149 5

-It is at this address that Gerald was to spend his childhood as he was “adopted” by Francis and Elizabeth according to the family history of Nigel Williams, who has been such a help telling Gerald’s story.
+It is at this address that Gerald was to spend his childhood as he was “adopted” by Francis and Elizabeth according to the family history of Nigel Davies-Williams*, who has been such a help telling Gerald’s story.
 He has provided an enormous amount of information re Gerald’s time in the R.A.F. and his subsequent fate, also I am indebted to him for more information and photographs that will emerge during the telling of Gerald’s story, so please accept my thanks Nigel.

 At the age of 18 years, it appears that Gerald was to join the R.A.F. and at one time was stationed at Sealand Camp.
 Below, in a message to me, is a snapshot from Nigel that will tell a little of the family and the love of his grandparents for Gerald and their sadness too.